 When Violet does her research, she’ll discover the solution to this problem is live video interviewing.
 This video interviewing software will allow her to interview candidates face-to-face from anywhere in the world, eliminating the need to fly them to you for an in-person interview.
 Also, because the applicant is actually meeting a recruiter, they are provided with the same positive candidate experience.

-If Beatrice invests in live video interviewing software now, it will save her money in the long run.
+Because Beatrice now understands the return on investment from live interviews, it will save her money in the long run.
 She decides to put this in place for the qualifying interviews but will keep flying in finalists.
 Although there will still be some travel expenses, the cost will decrease significantly by meeting only the best of the best in person.

 Continually paying for travel expenses to conduct in-person interviews early in the recruitment process can get extremely expensive.
 Book a live demo of VidCruiter’s recruitment software today to learn about the various ways that your organization can significantly reduce its recruitment costs.